margaretmf/margaretmf.github.io/poetry.md

 ## God Stills the Storm ##
 God stills the storm, literally and figuratively, holds the rain off, lets man worship with the Sun shining, and causes the rainbow to peek through after the rain.

+## A System of Ideas ##
+"You, oh God, are the source and circumference of being.
+Thank you God, that you work through us individually as distinct ideas.
+Thank you God, for knowing where each idea needs to be to bless, uplift, and be a healing influence.
+Thank you, God, for your system of ideas.
+We abide in you, you abide in us.
+What blesses one, blesses all."

+## Confidence ##
+"with faith"..."in God"
+Being so one with God that one can be happy for all of those around you.
+Being able express help to someone who seems to be struggling and being confident in his or her abilities.
+Feeling at ease in the body.
+Being able to admit to to mistakes nd accept rebueks with joy for how to become better.
+Being so rooted in God that there's a knowledge that God's idea is fit somewhere.
+Being free from the pull to compare or judge or feel judged.

+## The Harmony of True Business ##
+"Union in its highest meaning is the universal union of God and man, divine Principle and idea.
+True management, since God is infinite must be God's absolute government of His perfect, spiritual universe, including man.
+Mary Baker Eddy unites in Science and Health with Key to the Scriptures (p.
+209), 'Mind supreme over all with its formations and governing them all, is the central sun of His own systems of ideas, the Life"

+## Speak Gently ##
+"Speak gently!
+It is better far to rule by love, than fear
+Speak gently, let not harsh words mar
+The good we might do here!

+Speak gently!
+Love doth whisper low
+The vows that true hearts bind;
+And gently Friendhip's accents flow;
+Affector's voice is kind.

+Speak gently to the little child!
+It's love be sure to gain
+Teach it in accents soft and mild.
+It may not long remain."

 ## Working with EVERFI ##
 I was grateful that through the doubt, God intuitively led me to a place just right for me and everyone, where I was integrated with family members and community members doing their life work in the world.